lakkatv/lakka-website/content/articles/2016/03/20/new-release-udoo-and-rpi3-support.md

  * Updated RetroArch
    * Display the current IP in the GUI
    * Fix scanning duplication
+ * Libretro core updates: Tyrquake, Genesis Plus GX, FCEUMM, Beetle-PSX, PrBoom, FBA update, MAME 2003, Mupen64plus, Cap32, Handy
  * RetroAchievements support in Picodrive
  * All audio packages updated as of OpenELEC 6
  * Reicast (the SEGA Dreamcast emulator) packaged, but disabled for now
  * Prosystem emulator enabled on every images
- * Tyrquake update
- * Genesis Plus GX update
- * FCEUMM update
- * Beetle-PSX update
- * PrBoom update
  * Updated database with a lot of new metadata, such as the game genre, and long descriptions
- * FBA update
- * MAME 2003 update
- * Mupen64plus update
- * Cap32 update
- * Handy update
  * Fix snes9x as default core on Generic images

 ## Other ports